The bridge to better communication: It’s not just about the device

 “AAC devices should never replace human interaction.
 They’re meant to enhance it, making communication more accessible and less stressful for your child.”

-Welcome to ‘The Happy Sensory Corner in Special Ed’ – the podcast where we explore the world of sensory enrichment and environmental enrichment in special education.
+Welcome to ‘The Happy Sensory Corner’ – the podcast where we explore the world of sensory enrichment and environmental enrichment to treat neurological conditions.

-Through insightful discussions, interviews with experienced special education directors, and inspiring stories of resilience, we uncover the secrets to success in special education.
-Discover practical strategies, sensory enrichment protocols, and evidence-based practices that can transform the lives of special education students and educators.
+Through insightful discussions, interviews with experienced experts in a variety of fields, from nutrition to psychology, and inspiring stories of resilience, we uncover the secrets to success in raising a child with complex needs.
+Discover practical strategies, sensory enrichment protocols, and evidence-based practices that can transform lives one episode at a time.

-Episode Highlights
+Episode highlights

 This approach resonates with parents who may have felt frustrated or unsure about integrating technology into their child’s daily life.